-When coming upon quotations from the Hebrew Scriptures where the [divine] Name appeared, the translators in Hebrew had no other recourse than to render ky'rios or theos' back into its original Tetragrammaton form in the translators added.)
+When coming upon quotations from the Hebrew Scriptures where the [divine] Name appeared, the translators in Hebrew had no other recourse than to render ky'rios or the os' back into its original Tetragrammaton form יהוה.
+(Emphasis added.)

 This can be easily verified with any Hebrew version.
-If, Kingdom Interlinear instance.
-Translation all for to J18 footnote references consulted. the are Tetragrammaton will be found in the indicated verse citations.
-We would expect that all "J" references in the Interlinear Translation are correct and that Kingdom each of these Hebrew versions uses the Tetragrammaton as indicated.
+If, for instance, all Kingdom Interlinear Translation footnote references to $J^{18}$ are consulted, the Tetragrammaton will be found in the indicated verse citations.
+We would expect that all "J" references in the Kingdom Interlinear Translation are correct and that each of these Hebrew versions uses the Tetragrammaton as indicated.